perymimon/react-anime-manager/README.md

 *example: [story](?path=/story/examples--position-vs-location)*

-● `options.protectFast Changes:boolean`,default is `true`:
+● `options.protectFastChanges:boolean`,default is `true`:
-In normal the Hook try to take care on the situation when `tracking` changed faster than the animations .
-It does that by hold up the `phase` until `done()` call on the current animation.If more will come it aggregate the changes and resolve them one by one after `done()` called on the previous `phase`. resolve mean `phase` will update to `STATIC` ( so some clean will render or made ) and then it update to next phase.
+Normal behavior of the Hook is to take care on the situation when `tracking` changed faster than the animations .
+It does that by hold up the `phase` until `done()` call on the current animation.
+If more changes will come it aggregate the changes and resolve them one by one after each `done()`.
+Resolve mean: `phase` will update to `STATIC` ( so some clean will render or made ) and then it update to next phase.

-when `{protectFast:false } `phase` will jump to the new phase as the tracking update .
+when `{protectFast:false}` is set `phase` will jump to the new phase as soon as the `tracking` update .

 #### metadata instance
 --------------------------------------

-● `metadata.item` The original item that metadata refers to on the `tracking` parameter.
+● `metadata.item:any` The original item that metadata refers to on the `tracking` parameter.

-● `metadata.key` The key that actually used to identify the item.
+● `metadata.key:string` The key that actually used to identify the item.
 It can be the value of `key` identifier or the item himself depending on the circumstances/ it is easy and Recommended to paste this value to the `key` argument on the JSX element so it will be a correlation between item key to React component key.

-● `metadata.phase`, A enum string, indicate the Phases item's tracking can be:
+● `metadata.phase:string`, A enum string, indicate the item's phases can be:
-* *`PREADD` - first-time item is shown, but before internal `useEffect` calculate `dx` and `dy`.
-* `ADD` - Mean it is the first time item shown on the tracking parameters, after `done()` call the phase change to `STATIC`
+ * `ADD` - set when it is the first time item shown on the tracking parameters, after `done()` call the phase change to `STATIC`

-* *`PREMOVE` - item location changed, but before internal `useEffect` calculate `dx` and `dy`.
  * `MOVE` - `item` location changed on the array (e.g: moved from index 3 to index 4).
 After calling `done()` the phase change to `STATIC`.

-* *`PRESTATIC` -  Indicating nothing changed from last time tracking update, but before internal `useEffect` calculate `dx` and `dy`.
  * `STATIC` - Indicating nothing changed from last time tracking update

-* * `PREREMOVE` -  `item` are no longer on the `tracking` parameter, but before internal `useEffect` calculate `dx` and `dy`.
  * `REMOVE` - `item` are no longer on the `tracking` parameter.  after `done()` called it removed from returns hook cache

-* that phases exist just if `useEffect = true`
+As mentioned, when `useEffect = true` is set the item's metadata will calculate twice. first when the change detected with some metadata. next after DOM holded and `dx`  and `dy` are calculated.
+To distinguish between the two situations and to allow for proper preparation, another set of `phases` was created: `PREADD` `PREMOVE` `PRESTATIC` `PREREREMOVE`. that phases set on the first update and the clasic phases set on the seconed update.

-●  `metadata.done()`, A callback function that must called, every time it's safe indicate current phase is complete handle . like when animation done.
+●  `metadata.done()`: A callback function that must called every time it's safe to indicate the current phase is completed to handle . like when animation done or skiped.

-●  `metadata.from:number`, index of tracking item's in the previous array .
+●  `metadata.from:number`: index of tracking item's in the previous array .
 If item is `new` from-value will be `Infinity`. if tracking is not array-like value will be 0

-● `metadata.to:number`, index of tracking items on current `tracking`.
+● `metadata.to:number`: index of tracking items on current `tracking`.
 If the item is just `REMOVED` the value will be Infinity. if tracking is not array-like value will be 0

-● `metadata.justUpdate:boolean`, Indicate phase changed just now in this cycle in next loop in will be `false`.
+● `metadata.justUpdate:boolean`: Indicate phase changed just now in this cycle in next loop in will be `false`.
 It can be used to trigger something one-time

 **The next property will be added just when `option.useEffect` is `true`**

-●  `metadata.ref`, Instance of `React.createRef`.`useAnimeManger` hold it to have a reference to Real Dom element the tracking item create.
+●  `metadata.ref:REF`: Instance of `React.createRef`.`useAnimeManger` hold it to have a reference to Real Dom element the tracking item create.
 Developer should attach it to React generated component, Without that, `dx` & `dy` will be `0` constantly.

-● `metadata.dom`, A dom reference, equal to `metadata.ref.current`.
+● `metadata.dom:DOM`: A dom reference, equal to `metadata.ref.current`.

-● `metadata.dx:number` & `metadata.dy:number`, the distance DOM moved in `dx` on an x-axis and y-axis. `useAnimeEffect` used `options.deltaStyle` to decide the way calculate that's values.
+● `metadata.dx:number` & `metadata.dy:number`: the distance DOM moved in `dx` on an x-axis and y-axis. `useAnimeEffect` used `options.deltaStyle` to decide the way calculate that's values.

-● `metadata.nextPhases`, A array, when next phases will hold up until current animation done they store here
+● `metadata.nextPhases`: A array, when next phases will hold up until current animation done they store here